apj11c/MobileLiveRacing/README.md

 ## Known bugs
 - Location permission issue on start up (discussed in class) The location update feature will sometimes not behave correctly due to permissions.
 Opening Google Maps will usually fix this issue.
-- App can sometimes crash if the main UI thread has too much
+- App can sometimes crash if the main UI thread has too much on it.
+- Location updater is not precise on emulator.